Carl Linnaeus

-Linnaeus was born in Råshult, the countryside of Småland, in southern Sweden.
+Linnaeus was the son of a curate and was born in Råshult, in the countryside of Småland, southern Sweden.
 He received most of his higher education at Uppsala University and began giving lectures in botany there in 1730.
 He lived abroad between 1735 and 1738, where he studied and also published the first edition of his Systema Naturae in the Netherlands.
 He then returned to Sweden where he became professor of medicine and botany at Uppsala.
 In the 1740s, he was sent on several journeys through Sweden to find and classify plants and animals.
 In the 1750s and 1760s, he continued to collect and classify animals, plants, and minerals, while publishing several volumes.
-He was one of the most acclaimed scientists in Europe at the time of his death.
+By the time of his death in 1778, he was one of the most acclaimed scientists in Europe.